Seven in 10 people back city lockdowns to contain coronavirus

 Rights advocates have expressed alarm over intrusive surveillance measures used by countries including China and Russia to enforce quarantine rules.

-Italian residents were the most cautious, with six in 10 backing the policy, while in Vietnam more than 90% were in favour of mandatory lockdowns.
+Italian residents were the most cautious, with six in 10 backing the policy, while in Vietnam more than 90% were in favor of mandatory lockdowns.

 The data reflected the fact that anxious citizens are keen to see “tangible and clear” policies to curb the spread of the virus, said David Alexander, an expert in risk and disaster reduction at University College London in Britain.